University of Würzburg: Post War period

 Starting from the existing Surgical Clinic (head: Ernst Kern), new subjects, departments and clinics developed in the seventies: in 1970, the Urological University Clinic (Hubert Frohmüller); in 1978, the Department for Special Thoracic Surgery (Associate Professor H. J. Viereck), the Department for Surgical X-ray Diagnostics (Extraordinarius G. Viehweger), and the Department for Transfusion Medicine and Immunohematology (Extraordinarius D. Wiebecke).
 Furthermore, on 16 June 1969, the first Bavarian chair for anesthesiology was established in the medical faculty, headed by his professor Karl-Heinz Weis (* 1927).
 Weis had already been in charge of the anesthesiology department since 1966 when Werner Wachsmuth was head of the surgical clinic.
 The former Chair for Genetic Science and Race Research, which Gebsattel had taken over, was renamed the Chair for Medical Psychology and Psychotherapy in 1965 and was filled by Dieter Wyss in 1968.
 In 1979, Holger Höhn was appointed to the Institute for Human Genetics, which had emerged from this chair.
 In 1978 the Institute for X-ray Diagnostics was established in the Medical Clinic under Extraordinarius H. Braun.

 In 1973, over 10,000 students were enrolled at the University of Würzburg, and the former conservatory became a university of music.
 In 1981, the University Library of Würzburg moved into its new building on Hubland.

 On 31 January 1983, a poisoned drink attack was carried out at the university.
 The drinks, which were mixed with thallium(I) sulfate, were put in front of a lecture hall together with a note declaring them as leftovers from a carnival party and donating them to the freshmen.
 The medical student Robert A. died as a result of the poisoning; eleven other students had to be treated in the hospital; the law student Peter S. sustained lasting damage.
 The perpetrator could never be identified.

 On 12 April 2011, the university opened its new Campus North, right next to Hubland campus: An additional site of 39 hectares is now available for the future development of the university.
 Campus North used to be a US military base (Leighton Barracks).
 After the Americans withdrew in January 2009, the university had the opportunity to use part of the former barracks for itself.
 This conversion from military to civilian area made rapid progress, and the campus canteen was inaugurated in 2014.

-Criticism

-The university management practices name sponsorship for its lecture halls; there is a Sparkassen Lecture Hall, a Brose Lecture Hall and an AOK Lecture Hall.
-The student representatives criticized that the university ran the risk of becoming dependent on its sponsors because the State was reluctant to renovate lecture halls.